Amazon Leo ConstellationLive Amazon Leo Satellite TrackerFormerly Project Kuiper

 Frequently Asked Questions

 Amazon has projected service availability in five countries — the US, UK, France, Germany, and Canada — starting in 2026.
 A public beta waitlist was announced alongside the Leo rebrand.
 Service begins after the first 578 satellites reach operational orbits.
 Full commercial service is expected to ramp up through 2027–2029 as the constellation grows.
-See our Starlink vs Amazon Leo comparison for how this compares.
+See our Starlink vs Amazon Leo comparison for how this compares, and check the launch schedule for upcoming missions.

 Amazon Leo will operate 3,236 satellites at 590–630 km across 98 orbital planes.
 Starlink has 7,000+ active satellites at 480–560 km.
 Both use optical inter-satellite links on newer satellites.
 Amazon Leo's lower inclinations (30–51°) focus coverage on populated latitudes, while Starlink has broader polar coverage.
 See our full Starlink vs Amazon Leo comparison for detailed analysis, or explore both on the live 3D globe.